giantswarm/docs/src/content/overview/developer-portal/_index.md

   - https://github.com/orgs/giantswarm/teams/sig-product
 ---

-The Giant Swarm Developer Portal is your all-in-one self-service hub, empowering platform engineers and developers to efficiently manage and build applications on your Giant Swarm platform.
-It provides seamless access to all the essential tools and resources needed for a streamlined development experience.
+The Giant Swarm developer portal is your all-in-one self-service hub, empowering platform engineers and developers to efficiently manage and build applications on your Giant Swarm platform.
+It provides seamless access to all the essential tools and resources for a streamlined development experience.

 Giant Swarm uses [Backstage](https://www.cncf.io/projects/backstage/) as the foundation for the developer portal.
 Backstage is an open-source platform for building developer portals.
 It provides a unified view of all your software development tools and services, navigate across the documentation even creating custom plugins to integrate with your existing tools.